 A miscarriage is a pregnancy loss before 20 weeks of pregnancy.
-After 20 weeks it is considered a stillbirth.
-Signs and symptoms of miscarriage include heavy bleeding, cramping, and loss of pregnancy symptoms.
-Only your doctor can confirm whether you have actually had a miscarriage.
+After 20 weeks, it is considered a stillbirth.

 What are the chances of having a miscarriage?

-Approximately 15 percent of pregnancies end in miscarriage according to the American College of Obstetrics and Gynecology.
+Approximately 15-20 percent of pregnancies end in miscarriage, according to the American College of Obstetrics and Gynecology.
 Often the cause of the miscarriage is not determined.
 Most occur during the first trimester.

 Any time you have bleeding during pregnancy you should call your doctor.
-If you are having painful cramping, bleeding, or pass any tissue you should call your doctor.
+If you are having painful cramping or bleeding or if you pass any tissue, you should call your doctor.

 If you have not had a D&C done, you may still feel pregnant until your hormones return to pre-pregnancy level.
 You may still feel pregnant for a few days to a week after you miscarry.
-Emotionally it may take longer to stop feeling pregnant.
-If you continue to have pregnancy symptoms you should talk to your doctor.
+Emotionally, it may take longer to stop feeling pregnant.
+If you continue to have pregnancy symptoms passed a week or so, you should talk to your doctor.

-Is there anything my doctor can do to stop me from miscarrying?
+Is there anything my doctor can do to stop a miscarriage?

-Unfortunately, in most cases by the time you have started to notice bleeding the baby has already passed.
-Once a woman has begun to miscarry it is very unlikely that her doctor can stop it.
+Unfortunately, in most cases by the time you have started to notice bleeding, the baby has already passed.
+Once a woman has begun to miscarry, it is unlikely that her doctor can stop it.

 Could I have done anything to prevent my miscarriage?

 Most likely there was nothing you could have done to prevent a miscarriage.
 Most miscarriages are the result of random genetic defects, which could not be prevented.
-However, if you have had more than one miscarriage your doctor may run tests for other possible causes such as immune disorders, hormone disorders, or illness.
+However, if you have experienced more than one miscarriage, your doctor may run tests for other possible causes such as immune disorders, hormone disorders, or illness.